revelrylabs/text_chunker_ex/README.md

 [
   %Chunker.Chunk{
-    id: nil,
     start_byte: 0,
     end_byte: 44,
     text: "This is a sample text.
 It will be split into", },
   %Chunker.Chunk{
-    id: nil,
     start_byte: 39,
     end_byte: 84,
     text: " into properly-sized chunks using the Chunker", },
   %Chunker.Chunk{
-    id: nil,
     start_byte: 84,
     end_byte: 93,
     text: " library.",
   }
 ]
 ```

-Though the library currently supports only the recursive splitting method, we are actively working to include more sophisticated text splitting strategies in the future.

 ## Contributing